wknishio/variable-terminal/readme.txt

 Some of the available features are:

-* Support for SALSA, HC, ZUC or THREEFISH encryption.
+* Support for SALSA, HC, ZUC, THREEFISH or LEA encryption.
 * Support for UPnP, NAT-PMP and PCP NAT port forwarding.
 * Support for SOCKS and HTTP proxy network connections.
 * Support for LZ4 and ZSTD data compression.